 - The IDB needs to secure funding for the new management-led grievance mechanism to be prepared to effectively deal with and resolve conflicts.
-Project level grievance mechanisms are a critical tool to enable the Bank to learn of potential problems at an early stage, and course correct before these issues cause widespread harm and become more difficult to solve.
+Management-led grievance mechanisms are a critical tool to enable the Bank to learn of potential problems at an early stage, and course correct before these issues cause widespread harm and become more difficult to solve.
 For them to be effective they need to be accessible and equipped to provide remedy, which requires a significant financial investment.

 3. Increase and improve capacity building and training across the institution.

 - The IDB should be prepared to provide long-term genuine support to implementing agencies.
 The IDB has been doing internal training around ESFP, but that is not enough.
 Training and capacity building is not about a one-time event or course.
 On the contrary, it entails long-term support and being there for the client.
 The IDB Hubs should be prepared to support clients at the beginning of each project operation.
 Also, real training and capacity building involves years of support from the Bank to the executing agencies, including field visits, missions, and long-term, continuous supervision.
 For this, the IDB needs to allocate sufficient funding.